LlmDl/SponsorPlugins/TowerOfBabel.md

 - `towerofbabel.hear_clearly` - Defaults to OPs, players can understand every language clearly.
 - `towerofbabel.admin` - Defaults to OPs, these players can use `/language [playername]` commands.
+- Race Permissions:
+  - All races will now have a permission node attached to them, this allows you to:
+    - Check if they are part of a race using a permission node test.
+    - Attach child nodes to races, making races able to do different things.
+  - New configs will generate the racePermissionNode setting for each race.
+  - Old configs will not but races will be auto-assigned a node using the towerofbabel.race.RACENAME, where the RACENAME is the lower-cased name value of the race set in the config.
+  - Players should be assigned their permission node when they log in, and when their race is changed.

 ### API:
 TowerOfBabel contains an TowerOfBabelAPI class, accessible via TowerOfBabel.getPlugin().getAPI();